hugo-apero/hugo-apero-docs/content/blog/_index.md

 ---
 # for listing page layout
-layout: list # list, list-sidebar, list-grid
+layout: list-sidebar # list, list-sidebar, list-grid
-title: A Blog That's Real
+title: A Blog That Works
-author: The Team @RStudio
 description: |
   This is a fully featured blog that supports categories, tags, series, and pagination.